Szer/GiraffeGenerator/README.md

 Backend code is just an implementation of this contract and client doesn't really want to know about it

-Neither should you, so this library should help you with that
+Neither should you, so this library will help you with that

 It follows [Myriad](https://github.com/MoiraeSoftware/myriad) approach and defines MSBuild target to generate code based on input